-We estimate both the linear and threshold Taylor rule using GMM in five emerging markets, namely Indonesia, Israel, South Korea, Thailand, and Turkey, all of which have adopted IT and a floating exchange rate Prescott (1997) trend.
-The CPI is used to calculate the inflation rate, $\pi{t-1}$ , and its 3-month leading average, $\pi{t+k}$ ; the inflation gap is constructed as the difference between $\pi{t+k}$ and the inflation rate target, $\pi^t$ .
-Further, the real effective exchange rate, $\operatorname{rer}{t+k}$ , is the 3-month leading average of the natural log of the real effective exchange rate.
-These data were retrieved from the IMF's International Financial Statistics (IFS) while the inflation target, $\pi^t$ , is obtained from the websites of the central banks of the countries under investigation.
+We estimate both the linear and threshold Taylor rule using GMM in five emerging markets, namely Indonesia, Israel, South Korea, Thailand, and Turkey, all of which have adopted IT and a floating exchange rate regime, and have similar development levels.
+A detailed description of the variables used is given in Table A1 in the Appendix A. Output is proxied by the industrial production index (IPI) except in the case of Indonesia, where this series is not available and the manufacturing index is used instead.
+The output gap, y{t+k} , is calculated as the proportional deviation of the 3-month leading average of the log IPI from its Hodrick and Prescott (1997) trend.3 The CPI is used to calculate the inflation rate, π{t-1} , and its 3-month leading average, π{t+k} ; the inflation gap is constructed as the difference between π{t+k} and the inflation rate target, π^t .
+Further, the real effective exchange rate, rer{t+k} , is the 3-month leading average of the real effective exchange rate.
+These data were retrieved from the IMF's International Financial Statistics (IFS) while the inflation target, π^t , is obtained from the websites of the central banks of the countries under investigation.
 All series are seasonally adjusted.
-The frequency is monthly and the sample period corresponds to the actual adoption of inflation targeting by the five countries examined: January 2001-November 2014 for Indonesia; June 1997-Feb 2015 for Israel; January 1998-March 2015 for South Korea; May 2000-September 2015 for Thailand; and January 2006-2015 September for Turkey.
+The frequency is monthly and the sample period corresponds to the actual adoption of inflation targeting by the five countries examined: January 2001-November 2014 for Indonesia; June 1997-Feb 2015 for Israel; January